 Queuing space shall be provided on site for all vehicles entering a parking or loading area.
 The length of such queuing spaces shall be in accordance with Table 8 below.
 Where the parking area has more than one access the number of parking spaces may be apportioned between the accesses in accordance with their potential usage.
-Queuing space length shall be measured from the road boundary to the nearest vehicle control point or point where conflict with vehicles already on the site may arise, except that for residential development within the Living 4 Zones Central City Living Zone not served by an Arterial Route or for sites served from a Local Distributor Street within the Core or Inner Zone, or a Local Street within the Core or Inner Core, queuing space length shall be measured from the kerb face, or edge of the nearest traffic lane where no kerb is provided, to the nearest vehicle control point or point where conflict with vehicles or pedestrian pathways already on the site may arise.
+Queuing space length shall be measured from the road boundary to the nearest vehicle control point or point where conflict with vehicles already on the site may arise, except that for residential development within the Living 4 Zones Central City Residential Zone not served by an Arterial Route or for sites served from a Local Distributor Street within the Core or Inner Zone, or a Local Street within the Core or Inner Core, queuing space length shall be measured from the kerb face, or edge of the nearest traffic lane where no kerb is provided, to the nearest vehicle control point or point where conflict with vehicles or pedestrian pathways already on the site may arise.

 Table 8 - Queuing space lengths

-Number of parking spaces provided Minimum queuing space length (m) for Residential Activities within the L4-Zone Central City Living Zone not served by an Arterial Route and for sites accessed from Local Distributor Streets within the Core and Inner Zone, and Local Streets within the Core and Inner Zone.
-Minimum queuing space length (m) in all other cases for vehicular accessfrom Arterial Routes, Main Distributor Streets, Local Distributor Streets within the Outer Zone, and Local Streets within the Outer Zone.
+Number of parking spaces provided Minimum queuing space length (m) for Residential Activities within the Central City Residential Zone not served by an Arterial Route and for sites accessed from Local Distributor Streets within the Core and Inner Zone, and Local Streets within the Core and Inner Zone. vehicular access from Arterial Routes, Main-Distributor Streets, Local Distributor Streets within the Outer Zone, and Local Streets within the Outer Zone.
+Minimum queuing space length (m) in all other cases. for Residential Activities within the L4 Zone and for sites accessed from Local Distributor Streets within the Core and Inner Zone, and Local Streets within the Core and Inner Zone.

-1 - 20 6.7 5.5
+1 - 20 5.5 6.7 6.7 5.5

-21 - 50 6.7 10.5
+21 - 50 10.5 6.7 6.7 - 10.5

-51 - 100 11.7 15.5
+51 - 100 15.5 - 11.7 11.7 15.5

-101 - 150 11.7 20.5
+101 - 150 20.5 - 11.7 11.7 15.5

-151 or over 16.7 25.5
+151 or over 25.5 16.7 16.7 25.5